 Teacher Salaries.
-From 2014 to 2023, districts have increased starting salaries between 3 percent and 22 percent.
-The lowest teacher starting salary in a district in 2023 was \$34,004 and the highest starting salary was \$45,772.
-In addition, the Kentucky Association of School Administrators Coalition to Sustain the Education Profession has recommended that the General Assembly raise the minimum teacher salary to \$45,000 beginning in the 2024-2025 school year.
+Between 2014 and 2023, districts increased starting salaries by 3 percent to 22 percent.
+The lowest teacher starting salary in a district in 2023 was \$34,004; the highest was \$45,772.
+The Kentucky Association of School Administrators' Coalition to Sustain the Education Profession has recommended that the General Assembly raise the minimum teacher salary to \$45,000 beginning in SY 2025.
 Changes in starting salaries between 2013 and 2022 are detailed in Appendix I.

-Using data from the Kentucky Center for Statistics, OEA found that 65 percent of teachers who left the teaching profession in 2019 were earning approximately \$5,000 less in other positions in 2022.
-While superintendents report that teachers are leaving the teaching profession for better pay, OEA staff analyzed wage data for individual teachers who left the teaching profession for the private sector.
-Using data from the Kentucky Center for Statistics (KYSTATS), OEA found that 65 percent of teachers who left the teaching profession in 2019 were earning approximately \$5,000 less in other positions in 2022.
-See Appendix B for data notes.
+Superintendents report that teachers are leaving the teaching profession for better pay, and OEA staff analyzed wage data for individual teachers who left the teaching profession for the private sector.
+Using KYSTATS data, OEA found that 65 percent of teachers who left the teaching profession in 2019 were earning approximately \$5,000 less in other positions in 2022.
+P See Appendix B for data notes.